Deepmalya1/Deepmalya1/README.md

 # 💫 About Me:
-A Computer Science Student who is passionate about Software Development, AI/ML, Web Development ,Computational Sciences.<br>Who likes to make new things and have fun in the way of learning.
+A Computer Science Student who is passionate about Software Development, AI/ML, Web Development and Computational Sciences.<br>More Importantly likes to make new things and have fun in the way of learning.

 ## 🌐 Socials: